ramprasadbhagat/EZRX-/README.md

-# ezrxmobile
+# ezrxmobile plus
-This is second generation of eZRx mobile app created by Domain-Driven Design Architecture.
+This is third generation of eZRx mobile app created by Domain-Driven Design Architecture.
 To know more about Domain Driven Design in flutter please visit: https://resocoder.com/2020/03/09/flutter-firebase-ddd-course-1-domain-driven-design-principles/